Reconstruction of $f(R)$ lagrangian from a massive scalar field: Action and the Field Equations

-$V(\phi)$ is the potential, and $\kappa^2$ is set equal to unity so that geometric units are considered.
-The first term in the Lagrangian in Eq.(\ref{action}) represents the generalization of the Einstein-Hilbert action, while the other two terms represent twice the kinetic and potential energies of the scalar field being considered.
+where $V(\phi)$ is the potential, and $\kappa^2$ is set equal to unity so that geometric units are considered throughout.
+The first term in Eq. (\ref{action}) represents the generalization of the Einstein-Hilbert action, while the other two terms represent kinetic and potential energies of the scalar field. \\